dortania/OpenCore-Install-Guide/post-install/audio.md

 So in this example, `alcid=11` would become `alc-layout-id | Data | <0B000000>`

-Note that the final value should be 4 bytes in total(ie. `0B 00 00 00` )
+Note that the final value should be 4 bytes in total(ie. `0B 00 00 00` ), for layout IDs surpassing 255(`FF 00 00 00`) will need to remember that the bytes are swapped.
+So 256 will become `FF 01 00 00`

 ## Miscellaneous issues